erictriestocode/liri-node-app/README.md

 * search for the next concert that your favorite band is playing
 * get song information for a song you have stuck in your head
 * Pull information on a movie that you would like to watch(or for cheating in trivia)
-* UPCOMING: automate Liri by pre-writing commands for it to run
+* UPCOMING: automate Liri by pre-writing commands for it to run in a text file
 * UPCOMING: full application logging to text file for history/debugging
 ## Requirements
 * Node.js